DanielIsaev/flash/README.md

 ## Usage

-The script takes one argumnet, the target which can either be an IP or a hostname.
+The script takes one argument, the target.
+Which can either be an IP or a hostname.
 For example:

 ```bash
 ./flash.py solidstate.htb